kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 losing information.
 Generally, all the steps happen in a single Job sync cycle.

-0. The Job controller adds a the `batch.kubernetes.io/job-completion` finalizer to the Job.
+0. kube-apiserver adds the `batch.kubernetes.io/job-completion` finalizer
+   to newly created Jobs.
 1. The Job controller calculates the number of succeeded Pods as the sum of:
    - `.status.succeeded`,
    - the size of `job.status.uncountedTerminatedPods.succeeded` and